ricardoquesada/c64-commando-2084/README.md

 ## Original

-Although I do own the original copy of Commando, my copy crashes.
-My original floppy disk is corrupted :(
+Although I do own the original copy of Commando, my original floppy disk is corrupted :(

 * ![commando][commando_img]